With online reputation management becoming increasingly important, online reviews are a major focus for companies.

 If your company isn’t currently listed on a variety of review sites, request that your company be added.
 Having reviews on your own website is useful but many consumers also want to see reviews from third-party websites that seem less biased.

-A recent study shows 91 percent of people read online reviews regularly or at least occasionally, and 68 percent form opinions once they read between one and six online reviews.
+A recent study shows 91% of people read online reviews regularly or at least occasionally, and 68 percent form opinions once they read between one and six online reviews.

 Having more reviews on a number of review sites increases your brand awareness and will also likely result in more business.